ViscousTests/website/content/docs/understanding-the-world/what-to-believe.md

 opinion it is worth examining ideas from these people, since (again, in my opinion) it is very unlikely that they are **completely** incorrect in all their opinions.
-In fact, some of the most novel, and therefore potentially useful, ideas can come especially from people who fall in the Southeast quadrant.
+In fact, some of the most novel, and therefore potentially useful, ideas can come especially from strong believers in yet-untested plausible ideas.

 <br/>
 <br/>